By Josh Woods ~

 *For full reference information, please email your request to email@example.com.

 (1) Palmeri and Kennedy 2015.

 (3) Oldakowski and Mcewen 2013.

 (4) Maller et al. 2008; Maroko et al. 2009; Center for Disease Control 2001; Kahn et al. 2002; Crompton 2000.

 (5) Menickelli et al. 2016.

 (6) Vernegaard, Johansen and Haugen 2017.

 Parked is underwritten in part by a grant from the Professional Disc Golf Association.

-This post draws from my article, “Using Social Media to Estimate the Size and Demographic Characteristics of Hard-to-Reach Sports Communities: The Case of Disc Golf,” forthcoming next year in the International Journal of Sport Communication.
+This post draws from my article, “Using Social Media to Estimate the Size and Demographic Characteristics of Hard-to-Reach Sports Communities: The Case of Disc Golf,” published in 2019 by the International Journal of Sport Communication.